What Happens in Vagus

-Feedback received from clinicians in pilot studies suggest that the Dreampad and iLs Focus Series both engage the parasympathetic branch of the autonomic nervous system via the vagus nerve, via afferent fibers connecting to the ear drum and outer ear.
+Feedback received from clinicians in pilot studies suggest that the Dreampad and Focus System both engage the parasympathetic branch of the autonomic nervous system via the vagus nerve, via afferent fibers connecting to the ear drum and outer ear.
 The observed symptoms of relaxation and calm have been consistent across varied populations, including those with sleep, attention, trauma and developmental challenges.

 Resources and Research

 Here are some resources about the many functions and aspects of the vagus nerve:

 - Social Engagement System and face-to- face communication